uga-rosa/ccc.nvim/README.md

 # Usage

-This plugin provides two commands.
+This plugin provides one command and one mapping.

 - `:CccStart`
     - Detects and replaces the color under the cursor.
-    - If nothing is detected, it is inserted at a new cursor position.
+    - If nothing is detected, it is inserted at a cursor position.

-- `:CccInsert`
+- `<Plug>(ccc-insert)`
-    - For insert mode command.
+    - Defined in insert mode.
-    - It is recommend to use `<Cmd>` mapping
+    - Insert the color without detection.

 # Default mappings